-- 1. Established 8 learning centres with plans to open more - 2.
+- 1. Established 8 learning centres - 2.
 Developed a Content Based Language Learning (CBLL) curriculum that helps children with their 4Cs (confidence, creativity, collaboration, critical thinking) and sets them on a path of learning for sustainability - 3.
-Over 2500 children educated and 1100 teachers - 4.
+Over 2700 children educated and 1100 teachers - 4.
 All children are assessed for their knowledge - 5.
 Running bilingual daily classes that are free to attend - 6.
 Provided employment and training for the locals staffing the learning centres - 7.
 Developed a strong link with UWCSEA with both teachers and students collaborating time and resources - 8.
 Developed an impact assessment so the impact of the teaching can be assessed - 9.
 Registered the Foundation as a charity in both Singapore and Indonesia - 10.
 Hosted batik workshops for 40 locals by Singapore's leading batik artist Said Sakarsi - 11.
 Hosted teacher training workshops in conjunction with UWC one of Singapore's leading international schools - 12.
 Established a retail brand (Kura Kura) to sell local arts and crafts - 13.
 Helped villagers develop artisanal products to be sold under the Kura Kura brand - 14.
 Planted mangroves and mahogany trees - 15.
 Arranged for school students from Singapore to teach at the learning centres - 16.
 Organized for Singapore based musicians and creative arts groups to perform at local schools and the Foundation's learning centres - 17.
 Organized for Nikoi's naturalist to talk to the local children about the environment - 18.
 Established a program for guests visiting Nikoi to donate books to the learning centres - 19.
 Raised hundreds of thousands of dollars from external donors to help fund the Foundation - 20.
 In conjunction with the National University of Singapore designed and installed a PV system to power laptops for the learning centres - 21.
 Filmed and documented local cultural events - 22.
 Helped locate patients for a Cleft Palate program run by Smile - 23.
-Organized a group of village leaders to visit the PDA programs in Cambodia and Thailand - 24.
+Organized village leaders to visit the PDA programs in Cambodia and Thailand - 24.
 Helped organize and sponsor annual jong (traditional model sailing boat) races - 25.
 Worked closely with Orang Laut village in Berakit to protect 2 kilns to be used for alternative uses (the government was going to tear them down)

-- 26. Trained villagers on how to control mosquito populations using ovitraps - 27.
-Developed a bilingual curriculum for learning centres - 28.
+- 26. Trained villagers on mosquito control - 27.
 In conjunction with Swarovski helped the villages make a fishing net that was exhibited in the National Museum of Singapore.
-It was subsequently auctioned off to raise money to build a fresh water treatment system for the village that was built in 2015 - 29.
-Established a learning farm for growing organic products and to learn about composting - 30.
-Established a weekly football program - 31.
-Organised a medical screening for more than 100 villagers - 32.
-"Plastic Ocean" movie screening in two learning centres attracting more than 200 viewers - 33.
-Established drinking water system and bottling plant to be managed by Panglong villagers - 34.
-Organised regular creative arts workshops for the children - 35.
+It was subsequently auctioned off to raise money to build a fresh water treatment system for the village that was built in 2015 - 28.
+Established a learning farm for growing organic products and to learn about composting - 29.
+Established a weekly football program - 30.
+Organised a medical screening for more than 100 villagers - 31.
+"Plastic Ocean" movie screening in two learning centres attracting more than 200 viewers - 32.
+Established drinking water system and bottling plant to be managed by Panglong villagers - 33.
+Organised regular creative arts workshops for the children - 34.
 Organised football training workshops for coaches in Singapore and Bintan